dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/concurrency.md

 ### Detecting concurrency conflicts

-Concurrency conflicts can be handled by catching `DbConcurrencyException`.
-The DB and data model must be configured to support throwing `DbConcurrencyException`.
+Concurrency conflicts can be handled by catching [DbUpdateConcurrencyException](https://docs.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbupdateconcurrencyexception?view=efcore-2.0).
+The DB and data model must be configured to support throwing `DbUpdateConcurrencyException`.
 Some options for enabling conflict detection include the following:

 * Include a tracking column in the DB table that is used to determine when a row has been changed.
 Include the tracking column in the `Where` clause of `SQL Update` and `Delete`.